sarma1807/Cassandra_CDC-to-Pulsar/01_Enable_Cass_CDC.md

-# Enable Apache Cassandra CDC (Change-Data-Capture)
+# Enable Apache Cassandra CDC (Change-Data-Capture) Feature

 ### CDC provides a mechanism to flag specific tables for archival as well as rejecting writes to those tables once a configurable size-on-disk for the CDC log is reached.